Annual Environmental Events

 Jijak Youth Camp

-Jijak Youth Camp serves our Tribal community by strengthening our young people's bond to cultural traditions, engaging youth in nature and forging lifelong friendships based on the rich history and living traditions of the Gun Lake Tribe.
+Jijak Youth Camp serves our Tribal community by strengthening our young people’s bond to cultural traditions, engaging youth in nature and forging lifelong friendships based on the rich history and living traditions of the Gun Lake Tribe.
 Jijak Youth Camp is open to Tribal youth ages 5-17.
-Winter camp takes place in January or February each year and summer camp takes place during the last full week of June.
+Winter camp takes place in February each year and summer camp takes place the last full week of June.

 Environmental Speaker Series